Miniature Schnauzer

 About the Miniature Schnauzer

-Standing 12 to 14 inches tall and weighing 11 to 20 pounds, the Miniature Schnauzer is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 12 to 14 inches tall and weighing 11 to 20 pounds, the Miniature Schnauzer is a small-sized dog.
+Their hallmark bushy eyebrows and long beard give them an unmistakable wise, grandfatherly expression unique among terriers.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview